Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Modifying and given by Assumption

 \subsection{For contractibility}

 It may happen that the set $\Ouvt$ attached to $\ohi$ is not contractible, for example due to an observability singularity.
-We have seen Jacobian completion and diffeomorphism image extension may be prevented by this.
-A possible approach to round this problem when we know the system solutions stay away from singularities is to add a fictitious output and to modify Assumptions A.II and A.C.
+We have seen that Jacobian complementation \jacobcomplet and image extension may be prevented by this (see Theorem \ref{theo_Waz} and Remark \ref{rem_contractible_diffeoExt}).
+A possible approach to overcome this difficulty when we know the system trajectories stay away from the singularities is to add a fictitious output traducing this information :